Natural Remedies for Anxiety

 Yes!
 According to a study published in the Journal of Clinical Psychiatry, mindfulness meditation has a beneficial effect on anxiety symptoms, even for those diagnosed with Generalized Anxiety Disorder.

 It also improves stress reactivity and coping, meaning that mindfulness meditation actually makes you more resilient to stress.

 Here’s how you do it:

-- Sit comfortably – I recommend using a meditation cushion because they are specifically designed to relieve pressure in your joints, spine and tailbone.
+- Sit comfortably – I recommend using a meditation cushion (paid link) because they are specifically designed to relieve pressure in your joints, spine and tailbone.
 You’ll be better able to relax and focus on your meditation if you are comfortable and supported properly.

 - Focus on your breathing.

 - When your mind wanders, observe the thoughts objectively and gently bring your focus back to your breathing.
 Practice self-compassion by acknowledging your thoughts and emotions but not passing judgment on them.

 The goal is to decrease emotional reactivity and enhance cognitive appraisal so that the next time you feel anxiety, your emotions will not take over.

 Instead, you will be able to observe the anxiety, recognize where it is coming from and then release it.